MattiaMontanari/urban-couscous/README.md

 # Unity calls OpenGJK

 This repository presents a mini-app where the game engine Unity invokes the [OpenGJK library](https://www.mattiamontanari.com/opengjk/) to compute the minimum distance between 3D objects.
+The purpose of the mini-app is to provide a simple reference for using OpenGJK in your Unity project.
+The project is rather rudimentary and is neither fast nor elegant, but I hope it does the job.
+It also include a pipeline testing the link between new versions of OpenGJK and Unity.

-Remember that the Gilbert-Johnson-Keerthi (GJK) algorithm returns the distance between two convex objects.
+> Remember that the Gilbert-Johnson-Keerthi (GJK) algorithm returns the distance between two convex objects.
 Should be objects be concave, OpenGJK returns the minimum distance between their convex hulls.

-The purpose of the mini-app is to provide a simple reference for using OpenGJK in your Unity project.

 ## Sample scenes

-This is basically a Unity project with two sample scenes that aim to demonstrate how to call OpenGJK in your project.
-It is quite unlikely at the strategy and scripts provided will fit every single project in need for a GJK implementation, however the scripts I provide are trivial to understand and rewrite to suit your needs.
+This is basically a Unity project with sample scenes that aim to demonstrate how to call OpenGJK in your project.
+It is quite unlikely that the scripts provided here will fit every single project in need for a GJK implementation, however these scripts are trivial to understand.
+Use them to learn and rewrite your own to suit your project.

 ## Get started

-Unity will use the C# interface provided by OpenGJK to call the function that computes the distance.
-This means that OpenGJK must to be compiled first, and possibly installed, on your system so that Unity can load it.
+Unity uses the C# interface provided by OpenGJK to call the function that computes the distance.
+This means that OpenGJK must to be compiled on your system and placed somewhere so that Unity can load it.

 The key steps are: